jar3/denied_traffic_between_pod_with_network_policies/README.md

 This guide demonstrates how to create and apply a Kubernetes Network Policy to deny traffic between pods across namespaces while allowing communication within the same namespace.
 It also includes steps to set up the environment and test the behavior.

+## Note
+If you are using Minikube in GitHub Codespaces, you can skip step 1 as the cluster setup is pre-configured.

 ## 1. Create the Cluster

 ### Add Nodes to the Cluster